It's Time to Move Beyond Representation

 What this previous decade has revealed is that’s not true.
 We can look at major figures like political officials (on all sides), celebrities, gurus, and influencers and see people who look like us but talk like them.
 I don’t mean code switching.
 I mean the message they convey.
 The silence they offer when they could choose to take a stand.
 The agreement they so obviously make to push forward a harmful status quo as long as means they get their slice of the pie.
 Even if it means everyone else gets crumbs.

 We, the people, allow this.
 In fact we champion it.
 We say, we cannot expect too much because they rose to power against so many odds.
 We say to hold them accountable is to unjustly demand perfection.
-We compare the lack of accountability for white leaders and say "we just get to be unaccountable too!"
-We say it’s unfair to expect them to use their platform to advocate, to raise awareness, to call for action.
+We compare the lack of accountability for white leaders and say "we should get to be unaccountable too!"
+We say it’s unfair to expect powerful people to use their platform to take meaningful action.
 That these people who our time, energy, and money have helped propel to power have no obligation to us.
 We say they are not like us, they are better, and we have to understand.

 When the selected few do choose to speak up once (usually once it’s easy and with little consequence).
 Even if there’s no meaningful action behind it we kiss the ground they walk on.
 We cling to the most mediocre of actions and point to them every time our chosen ones face any kind of criticism.
 They never even have to advocate for themselves because the fan base will do it for them.